-- Gender Identity: a person's private sense and subjective experience of their own gender. - Sex: a combination of bodily characteristics including chromosomes, hormones, internal and external reproductive organs. - Transgender: a person whose gender identity does not conform clearly to their sex. - Gender Expression: the way a person expresses gender to others in ways that are socially defined as either masculine or feminine, such as through behavior, clothing, hairstyles, activities, voice, or mannerisms.

-Gender Non-Conforming: people whose gender identity and/or gender expression do not conform to the social expectations or norms for a person of that sex or assigned gender.
+- Gender Identity: a person's private sense and subjective experience of their own gender. - Sex: a combination of bodily characteristics including chromosomes, hormones, internal and external reproductive organs. - Transgender: a person whose gender identity does not conform clearly to their sex. - Gender Expression: the way a person expresses gender to others in ways that are socially defined as either masculine or feminine, such as through behavior, clothing, hairstyles, activities, voice, or mannerisms. - Gender Non-Conforming: people whose gender identity and/or gender expression do not conform to the social expectations or norms for a person of that sex or assigned gender.

-Complaint Procedure
+Formal Complaint Procedure

 The College does not tolerate any type of sex/gender offense committed by students, faculty, or staff.
-The College strongly encourages students to report sex/gender offenses.
+The College strongly encourages students to report alleged sex/gender offenses.
 Every report received by the College results in a Title IX investigation, pending permission from the complainant.
+A written notice will be sent to the respondent with the complainants allegations.